-Scouting LSU: A look at UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF
+Scouting LSU: A Look At UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF

 Momentum

-Florida has won its last five matches (all conference play), including its last two at home.
-After kicking off the season with a 13-0 record through Dec.
-29, 2024, Florida has continued to dominate, posting a 10-3 record since conference play began in 2025.
+Florida has won its last five games, including its last two at home.
+After tipping off the season with a 13-0 record through Dec.
+29, Florida has continued to dominate, posting a 10-3 record since conference play began.

-The Gators will enter Baton Rouge coursing with energy and carrying momentum from their wins over Vanderbilt, No. 1 Auburn, Mississippi State, South Carolina and Oklahoma.
+The Gators will enter Maravich Assembly Center coursing with energy and carrying momentum from their wins against Vanderbilt, No. 1 Auburn, Mississippi State, South Carolina and Oklahoma.

-Following a solid 11-2 start to its season, LSU has gone a grim 3-10 in 2025 conference play en route to their 14-12 record.
-After starting 2025’s conference play 0-3, LSU picked up a win over Arkansas (78-74), before falling in seven straight matches.
+Following a solid 11-2 start to its season, LSU has gone a grim 3-10 in 2025 conference play en route to the 14-12 record.
+After starting conference play 0-3, LSU picked up a win against Arkansas (78-74), before falling in seven straight matches.

-Despite their recent struggles, the Tigers picked up much-needed wins over Oklahoma and South Carolina in their last two games.
+Despite their recent struggles, the Tigers picked up much-needed wins against Oklahoma and South Carolina in their last two games.

 With two wins under its belt this week, LSU enters their home court against UF with a slightly bolstered sense of confidence and new found momentum.